 Needless to say, that wasn’t very fair.

 No longer taking calls or responding to texts, no longer reaching out when in need, no longer falling into their laps during crisis, and no longer mingling when running into them out in the world.
-Oh yeah, and especially no longer stalking them via Facebook!

 I didn’t know that it was possible for me not only to forgive myself and them for whatever happened in the relationship, but that it was also possible for me to genuinely love them from afar, without reigniting the flame.

-How I Finally Moved Forward
+How I Finally Moved Forward And Found Closure!

-Although seeing my part helped me to divide fault 50/50, I felt like it was still difficult for me to find closure and make peace with my past.
+Although seeing my part helped me to divide fault 50/50, I felt like it was still difficult for me to learn how to find closure and make peace with my past.

 I would watch it fold into flames and I would imagine that the smoke was rising up into the atmosphere, floating away from my heart, and releasing us both of whatever hurts we still carried within us.

-When I found myself driving, or unable to handwrite a note, I would say an affirmation for them, (something like this):
+When I found myself driving, or unable to hand-write a note, I would say an affirmation for them, (something like this):

 Bless them, wherever they are, whatever they are doing right now, whoever they are now.
-I pray they are happy, healthy, and whole.
-I pray they are in a loving relationship, that they are living their dreams, working where they want to work, doing what they want to do, that they are surrounded by loving and supportive friends, and basking in joy and in love.
+I pray they are happy, healthy, and whole; that they are in a loving relationship, that they are living their dreams, working where they want to work, doing what they want to do, that they are surrounded by loving and supportive friends, and basking in joy and in love.

 If I am going about my day and something reminds me of an ex, I say this affirmation for them.

-How Dreams, Friends And Compassion Play a Role
+How Dreams, Friends And Compassion Play a Role In Finding Closure

 When I wake up, I thank God for the dream and say a prayer for them and thank them for meeting me, for everything we had been through to help me become who I am and to be where I am and I pray all their heart’s desires come true.

 That was part of my journey, too, and very essential for my healing, but it wasn’t permanent.
 I needed to feel those feelings in order to validate them.

 I even found that my capacity to love was greater than I could fathom and that it was stronger and more pure than it had been when we were together.

 I also know I would not have the beautiful marriage I have with my husband if it weren’t for them because they were all stepping stones that led me to him, and they were leading me to the truest version of me I could ever be.

 They came into my life at just the right time, taught me things about myself and about love, and they gave me gifts that only they could give me.

 And now I know how to truly live and truly love because I learned through them.